LongchaoDa/LongchaoHere/_pages/about.md

   <p><strong>Recent News:</strong></p>
   <div class="about-news-grid">
     <div>[2026-06]</div>
     <div> Two papers are accepted to IROS'26!
-See you in Pittsburgh, US 🇰🇷. </div>
+See you in Pittsburgh, US. </div>

     <div>[2026-05]</div>
     <div> A paper: "<a href="http://arxiv.org/abs/2605.20510"> ShadeBench: A Benchmark Dataset for Building Shade Simulation in Sustainable Society </a>" is accepted to KDD'26 (Oral).
 See you in Jeju, South Korea 🇰🇷.
 Check out the <a href="https://darl-genai.github.io/shadebench/" > website</a>! </div>